hyrorre/CrossChronox/README.md

 # CrossChronox

-CrossChronox is a Cross-platform rhythm game based on C++ and OpenGL (SFML2)
+CrossChronox is a Cross-platform rhythm game based on Rust and SDL3.
 It works on Windows, macOS, and Linux.
 We can play bms, bme, bml, pms, and bmson.
 Read Wiki for more information.